DragonSenses/Curiosity/Rust/ch-2/ch02-00-guessing-game-tutorial.md

 ## Comparing the Guess to the Secret Number

 Now that we have user input and a random number, we can compare them.
 That step is shown in Listing 2-4.
-Note that this code won’t compile just yet, as we will explain.
+Note that this code won't compile just yet, as we will explain.

 **Filename**: `src/main.rs`